coffee-cup/uvic-csc460/website/src/project2/context_switching.md

     reti         ; Leaving kernel: re-enable all global interrupts
 ```

 We want interrupts to be enabled when exiting the kernel.
 This is why we call `reti` instead of `ret`.
-The process of exiting the kernel is the same if we enter the kernel from an external interrupt or from a user kernel request.
+Importantly, the process of exiting the kernel is the same if we enter the kernel from an external interrupt or from a user kernel request.
 For both cases we want interrupts to be enabled, so calling `reti` is not a problem.

 ## 17-bit addressing problem

 The original context switching code provided to us was designed for the ATMega1280.
 [The report by Mike Krazanowski](https://connex.csc.uvic.ca/access/content/group/a665cfb0-e5ea-4601-adab-bdbea57c8ab7/Projects%20Related/Project%202/RTOS%20Sample%20Code/krazanowski_a2.pdf), explains the 17-bit addressing problem very well and greatly helped us in developing our context switching.
 The ATMega1280 used 16 bit addressing as there was only 128K of memory available.
 Since the ATMega2560 has 256K available, an extra register is needed to address all entire memory space.
 This extra register is the extended indirect register (`EIND`).
-When saving the stack pointers, 3 bytes needs to be popped and restored as opposed to 2.
+See [Memory Layout](#memory-layout) to see the initialization of the EIND byte, which can be initially written as zero because the compiler uses trampolines to access higher memory addresses.
+When saving the stack pointers, 3 bytes needs to be popped and restored as opposed to 2, as is with the `ret` and `reti` assembly instructions - both pop 3 bytes from the stack.
 This can be done by simply modifying the saving and restoring context assembly code to account for the extra byte.

 ![17-bit addressing problem (Mike Krazanowski)](https://i.imgur.com/2ozBAyA.png)